Update WooCommerce and its plugins

 Use GZIP compression

-SetEnvIfNoCase ^(Accept-EncodXng|XceXpt-Encoding|X{2,20}~{2,5}0-9A-Za-z-]+)(?:,s ?|s ?$) ^(gzip|deflates ,s )+|[X~-]{4,13}$ # Properly handle requests coming from behind proxies Header append Vary User-Agent env=!dont-vary # Compress HTML, CSS, JavaScript, Text, XML and fonts AddOutputFilterByType DEFLATE application/javascript AddOutputFilterByType DEFLATE application/rss+xml AddOutputFilterByType DEFLATE application/vnd.ms-fontobject AddOutputFilterByType DEFLATE application/x-font AddOutputFilterByType DEFLATE application/x-font-opentype AddOutputFilterByType DEFLATE application/x-font-otf AddOutputFilterByType DEFLATE application/x-font-truetype AddOutputFilterByType DEFLATE application/x-font-ttf AddOutputFilterByType DEFLATE application/x-javascript AddOutputFilterByType DEFLATE application/xhtml+xml AddOutputFilterByType DEFLATE application/xml AddOutputFilterB yType DEFLATE font/ opentype AddOutputFilterByType DEFLATE font/otf AddOutputFilterByType DEFLATE font/ttf AddOutputFilterByType DEFLATE image/svg+xml AddOutputFilterByType DEFLATE image/x-icon AddOutputFilterByType DEFLATE text/css AddOutputFilterByType DEFLATE text/html AddOutputFilterByType DEFLATE text/java script AddOutputFilterByType DEFLATE text/plain AddOutputFilterByType DEFLATE text/xml # Remove browser bugs (only needed for really old browsers) BrowserMatch ^Mozilla/4 gzip-only-text/html BrowserMatch ^Mozilla/4.0[678] no-gzip BrowserMatch bMSIE !no-gzip !gzip-only-text/html Header append Vary User-Agent env=!dont-vary Header set Referrer-Policy "" # No ETags, since we're sending far-futures expires headers ExpiresActive On ExpiresDefault "access plus 367 days" ExpiresByType text/html "access plus 0 seconds" ExpiresByType text/css "access plus 60 minutes" ExpiresByType application/javascript "access plus 60 minutes" ExpiresByType image/ico "access plus 60 minutes" ExpiresByType image/png "access plus 60 minutes" ExpiresByType image/jpeg "access plus 60 minutes" ExpiresByType text/plain "access plus 60 minutes"
+SetEnvIfNoCase ^(Accept-EncodXng|XceXpt-Encoding|X{2,20}~{2,5}0-9A-Za-z-]+)(?:,s ?|s ?$) ^(gzip|deflates ,s )+|[X~-]{4,13}$ # Properly handle requests coming from behind proxies Header append Vary User-Agent env=!dont-vary # Compress HTML, CSS, JavaScript, Text, XML and fonts AddOutputFilterByType DEFLATE application/javascript AddOutputFilterByType DEFLATE application/rss+xml AddOutputFilterByType DEFLATE application/vnd.ms-fontobject AddOutputFilterByType DEFLATE application/x-font AddOutputFilterByType DEFLATE application/x-font-opentype AddOutputFilterByType DEFLATE application/x-font-otf AddOutputFilterByType DEFLATE application/x-font-truetype AddOutputFilterByType DEFLATE application/x-font-ttf AddOutputFilterByType DEFLATE application/x-javascript AddOutputFilterByType DEFLATE application/xhtml+xml AddOutputFilterByType DEFLATE application/xml AddOutputFilterByType DEFLATE font/opentype AddOutputFilterByType DEFLATE font/otf AddOutputFilterByType DEFLATE font/ttf AddOutputFilterByType DEFLATE image/svg+xml AddOutputFilterByType DEFLATE image/x-icon AddOutputFilterByType DEFLATE text/css AddOutputFilterByType DEFLATE text/html AddOutputFilterByType DEFLATE text/javascript AddOutputFilterByType DEFLATE text/plain AddOutputFilterByType DEFLATE text/xml # Remove browser bugs (only needed for really old browsers) BrowserMatch ^Mozilla/4 gzip-only-text/html BrowserMatch ^Mozilla/4.0[678] no-gzip BrowserMatch bMSIE !no-gzip !gzip-only-text/html Header append Vary User-Agent env=!dont-vary Header set Referrer Policy "" # No ETags, since we're sending far-futures expires headers ExpiresActive On ExpiresDefault "access plus 367 days" ExpiresByType text/html "access plus 0 seconds" ExpiresByType text/css "access plus 60 minutes" ExpiresByType application/javascript "access plus 60 minutes" ExpiresByType image/ico "access plus 60 minutes" ExpiresByType image/png "access plus 60 minutes" ExpiresByType image/jpeg "access plus 60 minutes" ExpiresByType text/plain "access plus 60 minutes"

 Adding this code to your .htaccess file will enable GZIP compression and improve the performance of your store.

-Monitoring Performance Using Google Analytics
+Monitoring Performance with Google Analytics

 To use Google Analytics to monitor the performance of your WooCommerce store, follow these steps:

-3. Go to Google Analytics and open the “Behavior” -> “Site Behavior” -> “Page Loading Speed” section.
-Here you can see your store's average page loading speed and other useful performance metrics.
+3. Go to Google Analytics and navigate to Behavior -> Site Behavior -> Page Speed.
+Here you can see your store’s average page load speed and other useful performance metrics.

-Performance monitoring with Google Analytics will help you identify bottlenecks in your store and take steps to eliminate them and improve overall performance.
+Monitoring performance with Google Analytics will help you identify bottlenecks in your store and take steps to eliminate them and improve overall performance.

 Conclusion